vagabond-cloud/Vagabond-Fuse/examples/README.md

 1. Integrate these components into your own applications
 2. Extend the functionality with additional features
-3. Contribute to the CS-SIF project by improving existing components
+3. Contribute to the Vagabond-Fuse project by improving existing components

 ## License